Questions and Answers Relating to Personal Contract Plans.

 You are free to settle your PCP finance agreement and take ownership of the vehicle at any time.
 However, fees and charges may apply so we recommend you contact your dealer for further information.
 Additionally, you can part exchange your vehicle for a new vehicle at any time and, at the same time, upgrade your PCP finance agreement if you so wish.

 Our PCP product is based on the future value of the vehicle.
 That value is determined by the wear and tear on the vehicle and calculated on the basis of a maximum mileage (or kilometre) usage.
-As part of the end of contract conditions, an excess charge applies where that usage is exceeded but only if you wish to handback the vehicle to Volkswagen Bank and not in cases when you wish to avail of the option to sell or trade in the vehicle.
+As part of the end of contract conditions, an excess charge applies where that usage is exceeded but only if you wish to handback the vehicle to Volkswagen Financial Services and not in cases when you wish to avail of the option to sell or trade in the vehicle.
 The excess mileage (kilometre) charges vary from brand to brand however the average charge is 6 cent per km.

 It is important that we highlight a few distinctions.

-(b) The PCP product, which is a form of Hire Purchase Agreement, is primarily regulated under the Consumer Credit act 1995, however it is a specific exclusion within the Consumer Protection Code.
+(a) The PCP product, which is a form of Hire Purchase Agreement, is primarily regulated under the Consumer Credit act 1995, however it is a specific exclusion within the Consumer Protection Code.

-(c) Dealers are authorised as intermediaries by the Competition and Consumer Protection Commission.
+(b) Dealers are authorised as intermediaries by the Competition and Consumer Protection Commission.

 In addition to the regulations referred to above, the rights and protections for consumers in respect of PCP are provided for within other regulations such as general contract and provision of services law, data protection and e-privacy law among others.